jessi25924/CymruVineyardProject1/README.md

 * Github: Used for secure online code storage and pages deployment of the website.

 * Gitpod: a cloud-based IDE for convenient and consistent development.
 CI provided a template and was used to this project.

+## Code

+* The majority of the codebase for this website is built using [Bootstrap](https://getbootstrap.com/).
+Bootstrap's prebuilt components and responsive grid system were utilised to create a modern and user-friendly design with minimal custom coding.

+* Footer placement: The idea for keeping the footer fixed at the bottom of the page, regardless of contetnt length, was inspired by a Code Institute lesson.
+The solution was implemented using Bootstrap's utility classes.

+* Navbar positioning: Similarly, the technique to align the navigation bar at the top right of the page was inspired by Code Institute.
+This adjustment also leveraged Bootstrap's features.

+By combining Bootstrap's built-in functionality with insights from Code Institute lessons, the site achieves a seamless blend of professional design and tailored adjustments.